TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-As in real pentests, this box gives to us some credentials to start enumerating:
+As in real-world pentests, this box provides us some initial credentials to beign enumeration:

 <br />